dexie/Dexie.js/samples/electron/README.md

 ### No build steps

-* No need for transpilation because Electron's chromium version alread understand most ES6.
+* No need for a transpilation step because Electron's chromium version already understand most of ES6.
-* No need for bundling because Electron's web pages has native window.require().
+* No need for a bundling step because Electron's web pages has native window.require().

 Like.
 It. a.
 Lot!